-Also known as “seaweed on land”, this nutritious, grass-like green grows wild in Japan’s salt marshes and is also commercially cultivated.
-Its 2” long, matchstick leaves are excellent sources of vitamin A, calcium and potassium.
+Also known as “seaweed on land” or saltwort, this nutritious, grass-like green grows wild in Japan’s salt marshes and is also commercially cultivated.
+Its 12” long, matchstick leaves are excellent sources of vitamin A, calcium and potassium.
 Tender, young leaves are appreciated for their tart, salty flavor and succulent texture and are mainly eaten fresh or lightly steamed.
 Also grown as microgreens.

 - Cool season annual

 - Approx. 800-870 seeds in packet.
 (A seed will vary in weight and size within a given seed lot.
 The number of seeds stated is only an estimate.)

 - Planting season: Spring to early summer or early fall

 |For additional bulk purchasing options...